What Is Digital Marketing? An Easy Guide for Beginners

 The Main Types of Digital Marketing

-areas.
-You don’t need to use all of them at once, but it’s helpful to
+Digital marketing is of different types depending on the channel used.
+You don’t need to use all of them when you are just starting out, but it’s helpful to

 1. Search Engine Optimization (SEO)